retostauffer/PyGFSV2/README.md

 There are two required input arguments to ``GFSV2_get``.
 One is the ``-p/--param`` input, the other one is the ``-d/--date`` input.
-Both can contain one or more values. ``--param`` specifies which parameters or valiables you would like to download, ``--date`` the dates of the model initialization.
+Both can contain one or more values. ``--param`` specifies which parameters or variables you would like to download, ``--date`` the dates of the model initialization.
 A list/description of [all available parameters can be found here](https://www.esrl.noaa.gov/psd/forecasts/reforecast2/README.GEFS_Reforecast2.pdf).
 The ``--date`` arguments have to be of type ``YYYY-mm-dd``.
 As an example